-Creating a new user account is done in the sub User Accounts of the Control Panel, option Manage another account, option Create a new account.
-The new user account can be setup as a Standard user (an account with limited possibilities to change essential system settings) or as an Administrator (an account with complete access to all settings).
-If it is not necessary that the user has to make any system changes, it is wise to create a standard user account with limited rights in stead of an administrator account with full control.
-Be aware that it is still possible to do administrator tasks within a standard user account, but only when the username and password of an administrator account is known.
-If a task needs administrator rights, the user will be asked to enter the username and password of an administrator account (if this is not the case, right click the task/program and chose for Run as administrator).
+Changing the account specific settings (like the shown name, the picture, the password, the account type and parental control) can be changed by the item User Accounts of the Control Panel.
+Creating a new user account is done with the option Manage another account, option Create a new account.
+The new user account can be setup as a Standard user (an account with limited privileges to change essential system settings) or as an Administrator (an account with complete access to almost all settings).
+If it is not necessary that the user has to make any system changes, it is wise to create a standard user account with limited rights instead of an administrator account with full control.
+Because the rights of a standard user are actually too limited, it is wise to start with an administrator account and change the account type afterwards to a standard user (or don't use the standard user at all...).

 |